thinkocapo/full-stack-fund/README.md

 - Needs getter methods for viewing what lotteries are currently open
 - Needs to remove the Lottery from the MasterContract's lottery list, once the lottery is filled and selfdestructs

-**There are 2 Apps in this Repo.
-There's is a Command-Line App to be run from CLI, it uses Node to call an ethereum node and the smart contracts.
-There is a React.js app which connects directly to a ethereum node, it only uses Node for initial setup of the Master Contract**
+**Read This** There are 2 Apps in this Repo.
+There's is a Command-Line App to be run from CLI, it uses web3.js in Node to call an ethereum node and the smart contracts.
+There is a React.js app which uses web3.js connects directly to a ethereum node, it only uses Node/web3 for initial setup of the Master Contract.

 ## CLI App
 ### Instructions